DrJupiter/ML-OPS-FINAL-24/README.md

 The Final Project for ML OPS by group 24

+## Alternative Project Description (proposal)

+- **Overall goal of the project:**

+  Implement a Vision Transformer Model (ViT) that is loaded from pretraining ('google/vit-base-patch16-224-in21k') and fine-tuned on the CIFAR10 dataset.
+The aim is to create a machine learning model capable of making predictions on previously unseen data.

+- **Project Deployment:**

+  The model will be served on a FastAPI endpoint, enabling users to upload images for predictions.

+## Original Project Description

 - Overall goal of the project:

 Implement an autoencoder on MNIST to generate images and make the training of it reproducible.
 We want an end-point API that allows a user to query for images.
 Furthermore, we want to use state-of-the-art continuous integration and continuous delivery pipelines to mimic the production requirements seen in real-world scenarios.